shpml/fundamentals/10_chapter/07_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-Let's revisit our 'FizzBuzz' activity from Unit 4, incorporating what we've learned so far about writing functions.
+Let's revisit our "FizzBuzz" activity from Unit 4, incorporating what we've learned so far about writing functions.

 Your job this time will be to write a function called `fizzbuzz` that takes a parameter `num`.
 For every number from 1 to `num`, this function should print (using console.log()) one of the following values: